 I highly recommend wearing a BioElectric Shield.
-The Shield does a good job of shielding you from most of the random “floating” depression, anxiety and fear.
-However, because you’ve learned to open yourself to other people’s energy in order to help them, you can override the ability of the Shield to keep it out.
+The Shield does a good job of shielding you from most random “floating” depression, anxiety, and fear.
+However, because you’ve learned to open yourself to other people’s energy to help them, you can override the ability of the Shield to keep it out.
 Again, this is especially true with those closest to you.

 While the Shield cannot keep you completely shielded all the time, it does provide you with a cushion.
-I notice a kind of “space” between my initial reaction to reach out and pull their energy in, and actually doing so.
-I normally chose to acknowledge the situation and let the energy pass me by.
-If I DO take it on, it allows that release to be much quicker and I also recognize it much sooner
+I notice a “space” between my initial reaction to reach out and pull their energy in and doing so.
+I normally acknowledge the situation and let the energy pass me by.
+If I DO take it on, it allows that release to be much quicker, and I also recognize it much sooner

-Hey, I don’t mean be on guard all the time.
-But I do mean that you should be self-aware and understand your own moods well enough that you recognize sudden mood swings for what they are and release any energies that are not your own.
+Hey, I don’t mean to be on guard all the time.
+But I mean that you should be self-aware and understand your moods well enough that you recognize sudden mood swings for what they are and release any energies that are not your own.